dincertekin/mobile-blog/README.md

 # mobile-blog

-It is a blog application built using **React Native** for the client-side and **Express.js** with **MySQL** for the server-side.
+Mobile blog application built using **React Native** for the client-side and **Express.js** with **MySQL** for the server-side.
 The UI design was sourced from a design on Figma, and the entire application was developed from scratch.

 ## Features